-Prior Authorization is strongly recommended for the following services so Plan Participants will know whether a planned procedure or service meets criteria for benefits under the Medical Plan:
+Prior Authorization is strongly recommended for the following services, so Plan Participants will know whether a planned procedure or service meets criteria for benefits under the Medical Plan:

 - a.
-Surgery that could be considered cosmetic under some circumstances. - b.
-Any procedure or service that could possibly be considered Experimental or Investigational. - c.
+Surgery that could be considered cosmetic. - b.
+Any procedure or service that could be considered Experimental or Investigational. - c.
 Surgical treatment of TMJ. - d.
 Durable Medical Equipment that costs more than \$2,500. - e.
-Home Health Care services. - f.
-Organ or Tissue Transplant. - g.
+Home Health Care or Skilled Nursing services. - f.
 Gender Identity Disorder/Gender Dysphoria treatment and services.

-Prior Authorization may be obtained from the Medical Plan Claims Administrator by submitting:
+Prior Authorization may be obtained from Utilization Management at the selected Medical Plan Claims Administrator by submitting:

 - a.
 A written request from the Provider explaining the proposed service and/or the functional aspects of a surgery and why it is being done; - b.
 A complete diagnosis and all medical records regarding the condition for which the requested procedure(s) or treatment(s) will be utilized, including, but not limited to informed consent form(s), all lab and/or x-rays, or diagnostic studies; - c.
-An itemized statement of the cost of such procedure(s) or treatment(s) with corresponding CPT or HCPCS codes; - d.
+An itemized statement of the cost of such procedure(s) or treatment(s) with corresponding procedure codes; - d.
 The attending Physician's prescription, if applicable; - e.
 A Physician's referral letter, if applicable; - f.
 A letter of Medical Necessity; - g.
-A written treatment plan; - h.
-For commercial or private automobile transportation, why the transportation is necessary; and - i.
+A written treatment plan; and - h.
 Any other information deemed necessary to evaluate the Prior Authorization request.

-Be sure to include your name, address, and the Subscriber's Identification Number when mailing the above to your selected Medical Plan Claims Administrator.
+Be sure to include your name, address, and the Subscriber's Identification Number when mailing the above documentation to your selected Medical Plan Claims Administrator.

-Ordinarily, a request for Prior Authorization must be submitted in writing.
+A request for Prior Authorization must be submitted in writing.
 A copy of the written approval of available benefits should be attached to all related claims at the time of submittal to expedite processing the claim.

 If you choose not to request Prior Authorization for recommended services, the charge could be denied if the service, treatment, or supply is not found to be Medically Necessary when the claim is submitted.
-Bariatric surgery or commercial/private automobile transportation benefits are not covered without Prior Authorization.
+Transplant services and commercial/private automobile transportation benefits are not covered without Prior Authorization.